Gulf, Mobile and Northern Railroad

 The Gulf, Mobile and Northern Railroad was a railroad in the Southern United States.
 The first World War had forced government operation upon the company; and in 1919, when it became once more a free agent, it chose Isaac B. Tigrett to chart its new course.
 Tigrett, a native of Jackson, Tennessee, was president of the GM&N from 1920 and of its successor, the GM&O, from 1938 to 1952, and oversaw the development of the road from a nearly bankrupt operation into a thriving success.
 He was the great-uncle of Hard Rock Cafe founder Isaac Tigrett, also a native of Jackson.

 At the end of 1925 GM&N operated 466 miles of road and 574 miles of track; that year it reported 419 million ton-miles of revenue freight and 12 million passenger-miles.

-On September 13, 1940, the GM&N was merged with the Mobile and Ohio Railroad to form the Gulf, Mobile and Ohio Railroad.
+On September 13, 1940, the GM&N merged with the Mobile and Ohio Railroad to form the Gulf, Mobile and Ohio Railroad.